 In 1964 the Philadelphia Phillies found themselves mired in the throes of one of the greatest collapses known to our national pastime.
-Many fans blamed Gene Mauch for using only Jim Bunning and Chris Short down the stretch.
+Many fans blamed manager Gene Mauch for over-using starting pitchers Jim Bunning and Chris Short down the stretch.
 Others blamed the loss of Frank Thomas to injury.
 In addition, there were rumors of dissension on the club.
 Earlier that summer, the Phillies signed a young slugger named Joe Lis, who had just completed an outstanding baseball career at Somerville High School in New Jersey.
 Unfortunately, the signing did not benefit the Phillies until several years after the collapse.

 Joe was born to Henry and Anna Lis on August 15, 1946, at Somerset Hospital in Somerville, New Jersey.
 The Lis family lived in the nearby blue-collar town of Manville, home of the Johns-Manville Corporation, a leading manufacturer of asbestos products.
 Young Joe lived there for the first ten years of his life.
 It was on the diamonds of Manville that he was introduced to baseball.

 When Joe turned 11, the family moved to Hillsborough Township, where he played in the local American Legion and Tri-State Leagues.
 At the age of 16, while playing for a team in White House, New Jersey, he became the youngest player to lead the Tri-State League in home runs and batting.